 Jono Duffy is an Australian Born Comedian and Cabaret Performer.

-Born Jonathan Harland Duffy in Brisbane, Queensland, Jono commenced acting tuition at the age of eight.
+Born Jonathan Harland Duffy in Brisbane, Queensland on December 16 1985, Jono commenced acting tuition at the age of eight.

 Jono transitioned to the role of filmmaker in 2011 with his first feature Documentary, “The Doctor's Wife.”
 The film was an autobiographical story following Duffy and his then partner, Dr Vincent Cornelisse as they made the move from the Metropolis of Brisbane to the central Queensland town of Mundubbera as an openly gay couple.